edshen17/jishoBot/README.md

 ## Acknowledgments

-* Testers on Discord server (special thanks to Akira, Asano, Christopher, Nodar, Trevor, Yui)
+* Testers on Discord server (special thanks to Akira, Asano, Christopher, Nodar, Trevor, and Yui)